-Deadline for application May 1, 2020
+Deadline for application April 26th 2021

 Taylor Harpster tragically died in a traffic accident 12/26/2018.
-Taylor was 2010 Philipsburg- Osceola High School graduate.
+Taylor was a 2010 Philipsburg- Osceola High School graduate.
 She was a leader in the class room & in the 3 sports she played.
 She worked and played hard for everything she did from good grades to playing on the court or field.
 She was a team player in all aspects of life.

 Interested candidates must:

-*Be Philipsburg-Osceola senior furthering their education attending college, university or trade school.
+- Be Philipsburg-Osceola senior furthering their education attending college, university or trade school.

-* Be in good standing in school & community.
+- Be in good standing in school & community.

-*Complete the application.
+- Complete the application.

-* Submit 2 letters of recommendation pertaining to applicant’s character- one from a teacher & one non- related person.
+2. Submit 2 letters of recommendation pertaining to applicant’s character- one from a teacher & one non- related person.

+3. Complete short essay – details: We are looking for an uncommon hero, hard worker, friend and a good student who demonstrates these characteristics.
 Please tell us about yourself and how you best portray these characteristics.
-Explain how your passion will influence how you continue learn and accomplish your goals
+Explain how your passion will influence how you continue learn and accomplish your goals.

-T-Harp Scholarship award will be 2 individuals awarded $1000 in the name of Taylor Harpster directly to the school or institution of higher learning.
+** The T-Harp Scholarship award will be 2 individuals awarded $1000 in the name of Taylor Harpster directly to the school or institution of higher learning.